 - Frequency of submissions over time

-- Requesting to have your law review included in “last calls for submissions” emails that we send out to authors towards the end of the spring and fall submission seasons (we’ll email you about it when it’s time!)
+- Request to have your law review included in “last calls for submissions” emails that we send out to authors towards the end of the spring and fall submission seasons (we’ll email you about it when it’s time!)

 Have another idea for how we can help promote law review calls for papers?
 Let us know!

-We hope you find this feature roundup useful!
-Be sure to pass this along to your newest board members so they can get the full power of Scholastica as well.
-As always if you have any questions about Scholastica or ideas for new features feel free to contact us at email@example.com!
+We hope you find this feature roundup helpful!
+Be sure to pass this along to your newest e-board members so they can start leveraging the full power of Scholastica.
+As always, if you have any questions about Scholastica or ideas for new features, feel free to contact us!